roslov/queue-bundle/README.md

 Now you can send an event by `$producerFacade->sendUserCreatedEvent(123)`.

-The best way to use the event processor is use in inside a transaction to comply the Transactional Outbox pattern.
-So you have to call the producer facade somewhere in your code, and then flush all events at the end of the transaction:
+The best way to use the event processor is to use in inside a transaction to comply with the Transactional Outbox pattern.
+So you have to call the producer facade somewhere in your code and then flush all events at the end of the transaction:

 ```php
 $this->em->getConnection()->beginTransaction();